enkidevs/curriculum/javascript/javascript-playground-questions/js-word-length/js-word-length.md

 > Use (`.split()`).

-Use a loop to cycle through every word and a conditional statement to only output words longer that four letters.
+Use a loop to cycle through every word and a conditional statement to only output words longer than four letters.